lonnieezell/Bonfire/bonfire/modules/migrations/docs/index.md

 <a name="anatomy"></a>
 ## Anatomy of a Migration

-A migration is a subclass of <tt>Migration</tt> that implements two methods: up (perform the required transformations) and down (revert them).
+A migration is a subclass of `Migration` that implements two methods: up (perform the required transformations) and down (revert them).
 Within each migration you can use any of the methods that CodeIgniter provides, like the [dbutils](http://codeigniter.com/user_guide/database/utilities.html) and [dbforge](http://codeigniter.com/user_guide/database/forge.html) classes.

 <a name="creating"></a>